The DAO

 The DAO was a digital decentralized autonomous organization and a form of investor-directed venture capital fund.
-After launching in April 2016 via a token sale, it became one of the largest crowdfunding campaigns in history.
+After launching in April 2016 via a token sale, it became one of the largest crowdfunding campaigns in history, but it ceased activity after much of its funds - in the form of US$ exchanged for "Ether-crypto coins" - were taken in a hack in June 2016.

 The DAO had an objective to provide a new decentralized business model for organizing both commercial and non-profit enterprises.
 It was instantiated on the Ethereum blockchain and had no conventional management structure or board of directors.
 The code of the DAO is open-source.

 In June 2016, users exploited a vulnerability in The DAO code to enable them to siphon off one-third of The DAO's funds to a subsidiary account.
 The Ethereum community controversially decided to hard-fork the Ethereum blockchain to restore approximately all funds to the original contract.
 This split the Ethereum blockchain into two branches, each with its own cryptocurrency, where the original unforked blockchain continued as Ethereum Classic.

-By September 2016, the value token of The DAO, known by the moniker DAO, was delisted from major cryptocurrency exchanges (such as Poloniex and Kraken) and had, in effect, become defunct.
+By September 2016, the value token of The DAO, known by the moniker DAO, was delisted from major cryptocurrency exchanges (such as Poloniex and Kraken).
+The DAO had in effect become defunct.

 History

 The open source computer code behind the organization was written principally by Christoph Jentzsch, and released publicly on GitHub, where other contributors added to and modified the code.
 Simon Jentzsch, Christoph Jentzsch's brother, was also involved in the venture.

-The DAO was launched on 30 April 2016 at 01:42:58 AM +UTC on Ethereum Block 1428757, with a website and a 28-day crowdsale to fund the organization.
+The DAO was launched on 30 April 2016 with a website and a 28-day crowdsale to fund the organization.

 The token sale had raised more than US$34 million by 10 May 2016, and more than US$50 million-worth of Ether (ETH)—the digital value token of the Ethereum network—by 12 May, and over US$100 million by 15 May 2016.
 On 17 May 2016, the largest investor in the DAO held less than 4% of all DAO tokens and the top 100 holders held just over 46% of all DAO tokens.
 The fund's Ether value as of 21 May 2016 was more than US$150 million, from more than 11,000 investors.

 As of May 2016, The DAO had attracted nearly 14% of all Ether tokens issued to date.

 On 28 May 2016 the DAO tokens became tradable on various cryptocurrency exchanges.

 A paper published in May 2016 noted a number of security vulnerabilities associated with The DAO and recommended that investors in The DAO hold off from directing The DAO to invest in projects until the problems had been resolved.
 An Ethereum developer on GitHub pointed out a flaw relating to "recursive calls".
 On June 9 it was blogged about by Peter Vessenes, founder of the Blockchain Foundation.
 By June 14, fixes had been proposed and were awaiting approval by members of The DAO.